Stochastic PDE limit of the dynamic ASEP: Moment bounds for solutions of the microscopic SHE

-Now, we show the main steps for proving \eqref{eq:QVFinaBd2}, though leave off the details which are similar to those described above in proving \eqref{eq:QVFinaBd}.
-As in \eqref{eq:BreakIntoTwo}, we can decompose the r.h.s. of \eqref{eq:qVExp2} into two parts in a similar way as in \eqref{eq:BDGBd}, yielding
+Now, we show the main steps in the proof of \eqref{eq:Iteration2}, though leave off the details which are similar to those described above in proving \eqref{eq:Iteration1}.
+As in \eqref{eq:BreakIntoTwo}, we can decompose the r.h.s. of \eqref{eq:qVExp2} into two parts and bound then in a similar way as in \eqref{eq:BDGBd}: